bcswartz/vadacl/README.md

 the main project folder, run "npm install" to get the needed Node modules, and then run "npm test".

 ## Release Notes

+### 0.2.0

+* Added applyCollectionRule method to Vadacl class to apply a single validation method to a FormArray or FormGroup.
+* Updated pattern validation method to accept both string and RexExp pattern arguments (to match current Angular pattern Validator).
+* Added requiredTrue validation method that mimics recently-added Angular requiredTrue Validator.
+* Made minor logic enhancement to applyRules Vadacl method.
+* Added three validation methods specifically for FormGroup and FormArray validation:  totals, equalValues, and withinTrueCount.
+* Added and updated demos to demonstrate new validation methods.
+* Updated demo codebase to Angular 2.4.1.

 ### 0.1.0